clairemerot/physalia_adaptation_course/README.md

 # download to local
 scp -i "~/mark.pem" mark@54.245.175.86:~/test_file ./
 ```
-Where here all we did was use scp with cluster address first and the the location (our working directory) second - i.e. ./
+Where here all we did was use scp with the cluster address and path first and the location on our computers (in our working directory) second - i.e. `./`

 Alternatively, we can use Cyberduck, or similar software, to transfer data back and forth.
 Open Cyberduck, and click on 'Open connection' on the top left of the screen.
 Select 'SFTP (SSH File Tranfer Protocol)' from the dropdown menu and copy the IP address for the day in the Server field and your username for in the Username field.
-Leave the PAssword field empty, go down to SSH Private Key and add the Private Key Carlo sent you.
+Leave the Password field empty, go down to SSH Private Key and add the Private Key Carlo sent you.
 Press Connect and you're connected!

 ### Windows users
 If you are using a Windows machine, you will need to log on using PuTTY since there is no native ssh client.
 PuTTY does not natively support the private key format (.pem) needed to login to our Amazon cloud instance.
 You first need to convert the private key that we gave to you to a key that PuTTY can read.
 PuTTY has a tool named PuTTYgen, which can convert keys to the required PuTTY format (.ppk).
 When you installed PuTTY, it will also have installed PuTTYgen.